-I am grateful for the opportunity to describe my approach to holistic medicine to you.
-I write from the perspective of a Co-Chair of the Past Presidents Council of the Academy of Integrative Health and Medicine, a teacher and practicing holistic physician since 1991.
+I am grateful for the opportunity to describe my approach to holistic medicine for you.
+My perspective is that of a Co-Chair of the Past Presidents Council of the Academy of Integrative Health and Medicine, a teacher and practicing holistic physician since 1991.

-Holistic medicine is the art and science of healing that addresses the care of the whole person; body, mind and spirit.
-It is a health-based practice that helps one achieve optimal health in all spheres of one's being; physical, emotional, mental, environmental, social and spiritual.
+Holistic Medicine is the art and science of health and healing that addresses the care of the whole person; body, mind and spirit.
+It is a health-based practice guiding you to live optimal health in all spheres of your being; physical, emotional, mental, environmental, social and spiritual.

-After the health history/life story is obtained, further information is gleaned from a complete physical exam.
-This includes a standard medical exam and other appropriate assessments, such as a detailed osteopathic/ structural exam and whatever else is indicated by your situation e.g some classical Chinese medicine evaluation.
+Further information is gleaned from a complete physical exam.
+This includes a high level medical exam and other appropriate assessments, such as a detailed osteopathic/ structural exam of posture/ alignment/ body ergonomics/ organ health and whatever else is indicated by your situation.

-Throughout this process, it is critical to follow certain principles.
-The American Holistic Medical Association (AHMA), which was founded in 1978, codified the following principles to follow to ensure optimal results.
+Throughout any process, it is critical to follow good principles.
+The American Holistic Medical Association, founded in 1978, codified the following principles for the road to optimal results.

 Striving to attain optimal functioning and balance in all spheres of one’s being.
 This is much more than the absence of a diseases or treating a medical diagnosis.

 Illness is viewed as a manifestation of a dysfunction of the whole person or system they live in rather than an isolated event or disconnected piece.
 It is more important to establish the unique characteristics of the person who has the health problem than it is to focus exclusively on identifying symptoms and diseases.